beomki-yeo/detray_tutorial/README.md

 ### Prerequistes
 1. GCC >= 10.3.1
-2. CUDA >= 11.5 and any GPU device
+2. CUDA >= 11.5 and any NVIDIA GPU

 ### Clone the repository and Compile